vincentorback/frame-game/README.md

-# Game on!
+# Still very WIP!

+I would'nt clone and assume i could play... but feel free to take a look around.
-Still WIP, nothing is optimized...
+It’s a big mess and nothing is optimized... :)